Kiwalik River: Etymology

 Kuguruk village, at the mouth of the Kuguruk River aka 'Kuuguluk', the next river to the west, is the Kuugurukmuit peoples'.

-People to the south the Kreferred to the Kiwalikmuit, and other Kotzebue Sound connected tribes.
-"Malamuit" (People who live in tents) were semi-nomads that traveled far and wide, trading and subsisting.
-For this, they had long sleds, huge boats, owned many things, and supported lots of dogs.
+People to the south referred to the Kiwalikmuit, and other Kotzebue Sound connected tribes as "Malamuit" (People who live in tents), who were semi-nomads that traveled far and wide, trading and subsisting.
+For this, they had long sleds, huge boats, owned many things, and supported lots of dogs, rooted in winter homes.

 The Peoples of the Kotzebue Sound and its adjoining rivers speak a variation of the Iñupiaq Language and identify as Eskimo.

 Geography

 The Kiwalik River flows on the north side of Seward Peninsula.
 Its origin is in a low ridge that divides the Kiwalik catchment, flows for a length of about 70 mi in a northerly direction, and finally debouches into Spafarief Bay; this bay protrudes from the Kotzebue Sound in a southeasterly direction.
 Its traverse further lower down for stretch of 30 mi, through the flat lowland areas, is through a wide expanse of many miles; the river, however, has a narrow stretch of about 0.5 mi in river stretch of a few miles, upstream of Candle.
 Beyond the Candle, it forms into a lagoon.
 The lagoon consists of vast areas of mud flats that get exposed during low tide.